-Assets classified in the Growth category include Public Equity (consisting of U.S. and International Equity), Private Equity within Alternatives, and Opportunistic Credit within Fixed Income.
+Assets classified in the Growth category include Public Equity (consisting of Domestic and International Equity), Private Equity within Alternatives, and Opportunistic Credit (consisting of Public Credit and Private Credit) within Fixed Income.

 Public Equity: Public equity assets include funds shares/stock of a company through a public market.
 SamCERA invests utilizing both passive approaches (meant to track the performance and characteristics of major market indices, like the Russell 1000 Index and MSCI ACWI ex US IMI Index), and via active approaches that are meant to outperform the major market benchmarks.
 Public Equity is expected to produce returns higher than that provided from Fixed Income but at potentially higher levels of volatility.
 Exposure to this asset class will provide return streams generally correlated to that of general economic growth.
 There are two primary components to the Public Equity category: 1) Domestic Equity, and 2) International Equity.